‘The Bold And The Beautiful’ Daily Spoilers For Week April 17-21: Who Leaked Forresters’ Designs to Spectra?

-The Bold and the Beautiful viewers were left stunned on Friday, 14 April when not only was the Spectra Fashions Show a resounding success, but once again Spectra had managed to steal the Forresters new designer collection.
+Bold and the Beautiful viewers were left stunned on Friday, April 14 when not only was the Spectra Fashions Show a resounding success but once again Spectra had managed to steal the Forresters’ new designer collection.
 Forrester is in damage-control mode and trying to pinpoint how Spectra stole their designs, while the team at Spectra are celebrating their success.

-Here are all the juicy spoiler tidbits for the week ahead for those who want to be in the know about the lives of The Bold and The Beautiful characters.
+Here are all the juicy spoiler tidbits for the week ahead for those who want to be in the know about the lives of the Bold and The Beautiful characters.

 Monday, April 17 2017

 As the initial shock of Forrester’s designs being stolen by Spectra dies down, the Forresters are looking for someone to blame on the leaked designs.
-Sally had broken his heart but he never would have thought that she would have betrayed him like this.
+Thomas is especially torn because Sally had broken his heart, but he would never have thought that she would have betrayed him like this.

 Coco, Sally’s sister, is an intern at Forrester.
-She puts two and two together and realizes that her family used her to have access to the designs that Spectra is now taking credit for.
-She had taken time off to watch her family’s fashion show and had even wished her sister good luck!
+She puts two and two together and realizes that her family used her to gain access to the designs that Spectra is now taking credit for.
+She had taken time off to watch her family’s fashion show and had even wished Sally good luck!

 On yesterday’s #BoldandBeautiful, Coco wishes Sally good luck on the Spectra Fashion Show.
 WATCH THE CLIP: https://t.co/MC9qhIJRPw pic.twitter.com/UGzOzB3rep